-Institute for Subatomic Physics
+Institute for Gravitational and Subatomic Physics

-At the Institute for Subatomic Physics (SAP) we conduct fundamental experimental research into the building blocks of matter and the various forces acting on them.
+At the Institute for Gravitational and Subatomic Physics we conduct fundamental experimental research into the building blocks of matter and the various forces acting on them.
 We are part of the ALICE experiment at the CERN's Large Hadron Collider (LHC) in Geneva (Switzerland) and we closely collaborate with the Nikhef institute in Amsterdam.

 Debye Institute for Nanomaterials Science